 9. Service your boiler regularly.

-A daily bath can use about 13,000 litres more water per year than a five–minute shower.
+Having a bath every day instead of a five minute showever can use about 13,000 litres more water per year.

 The average Brit could more than halve the climate impact of their ablutions simply by cutting out baths and making their showers shorter and cooler.